 The instance fleet configuration for Amazon EMR clusters lets you select a wide variety of provisioning options for Amazon EC2 instances, and helps you develop a flexible and elastic resourcing strategy for each node type in your cluster.
 You can have only one instance fleet per master, core, and task node type.
 In an instance fleet configuration, you specify a target capacity for On-Demand Instances and Spot Instances within each fleet.

 When adopting Spot Instances into your workload, it is recommended to be flexible with selection of instance types across family, generation, sizes, and Availability Zones.
 With higher instance type diversification, Amazon EMR has more capacity pools to allocate capacity from, and chooses the Spot Instances which are least likely to be interrupted.

 EMR allows a maximum of five instance types per fleet, when you use use the default Amazon EMR cluster instance fleet configuration.
 However, you can specify a maximum of 15 instance types per fleet when you create a cluster using the EMR console and enable allocation strategy option.
 This limit is further increased to 30 when you create a cluster using AWS CLI or Amazon EMR API and enable allocation strategy option.

 As an enhancement to the default EMR instance fleets cluster configuration, the allocation strategy feature is available in EMR version 5.12.1 and later.
-With allocation strategy:
+With allocation strategy EMR instance fleet with:

 Click here for an in-depth blog post about capacity-optimized allocation strategy for Amazon EMR instance fleets.